To work in parallel timelines, you can use Git branches.

 checkout feature1

-6 Switch between the two branches and see how the working directory changes accordingly.
-That is, now you have two parallel timelines that you can freely switch between.
+6 Switch between the two branches and see how the working directory changes.
+You now have two parallel timelines that you can freely switch between.

 done!

-You can also start a branch from an earlier commit, instead of the latest commit in the current branch.
-For that, simply check out the commit you wish to start from.
+You can also start a branch from an earlier commit, not only from the latest commit in the current branch.
+Check out the commit you want the new branch to start from.

 Preparation